pseudomuto/rejson/README.md

 * A `--strip-key` flag on `decrypt` which will remove `_public_key` from the result.
 * `env` command which will export all keys under the top-level `environment` key.
+* `kube-secrets` command which will output K8s secret manifests for values under the `kubernetes` key.

 ## Usage